Bromford Flagship LiveWest

-Bromford Flagship Limited is a housing association operating in England, formed through the merger of Bromford Housing Group and Flagship Housing Group on 28 February 2025.
-The organisation owns and manages approximately 82,000 homes across east, central and south west England, making it one of the largest housing providers in the United Kingdom.
-As of 31 March 2025, the organisation serves approximately 170,000 customers.
+Bromford Flagship LiveWest (BFL) is a housing association operating in England, formed through the merger of Bromford Flagship and LiveWest on 29 January 2026.
+The organisation owns and manages approximately 120,000 homes across east, central and south west England, making it one of the largest housing providers in the United Kingdom.
+The organisation serves approximately 300,000 customers.

-The merger unlocked approximately £1.9 billion in additional financial capacity over 15 years, positioning Bromford Flagship to deliver 2,000 new homes annually, with an ambition for 50% to be social rent housing.
-This would enable 7,000 more social rent homes than the two organisations could have completed independently.
+The merger unlocked approximately £3.4 billion in additional financial capacity by 2040 (comprising £1.9 billion from the original Bromford-Flagship merger in February 2025 and £1.5 billion from the LiveWest merger), positioning BFL to deliver over 50,000 new homes by 2040, including around 7,000 more than would have been possible as Bromford Flagship or LiveWest alone.

 History

 Formation

 Bromford Flagship was created by bringing together two established housing associations with complementary strengths and geographical coverage.
 Bromford Housing Association was founded in 1963, named after Bromford Bridge railway station in Birmingham.
-At the time of merger, Bromford managed approximately 47,000 homes across central and south west England, whilst Flagship Housing Group managed around 33,000 properties primarily in the east of England.

-The merger was completed on 28 February 2025 following extensive due diligence, regulatory approvals and stakeholder engagement.
-The strategic rationale focused on unlocking additional capacity to deliver more affordable homes at a time of acute housing need across England.
+The merger was completed on 28 February 2025 following regulatory approvals and stakeholder engagement, with the strategic rationale focused on unlocking additional capacity to deliver more affordable homes at a time of acute housing need across England.

 Bromford Housing Group Limited was renamed Bromford Flagship Limited to serve as the group parent, whilst Flagship Housing Group Limited became Flagship Housing Limited, operating as a wholly owned subsidiary.
-The group structure also includes Bromford Housing Association Limited, Merlin Housing Society Limited and other existing entities from both organisations.
 Both the Bromford and Flagship brands continue to operate as part of the enlarged group.

-Chief Executive Robert Nettleton stated that the merger addresses "the enormous need for the affordable housing and services we provide" and represents an opportunity to "unlock additional capacity that enables housing associations to deliver at scale".

 In May 2025, the Regulator of Social Housing awarded Bromford Flagship a G1 grade for governance and V1 grade for financial viability, the highest regulatory ratings available.

-The regulator concluded that Bromford Flagship meets governance requirements and "has the financial capacity to deal with a wide range of adverse scenarios".
+LiveWest merger

+In January 2026, Bromford Flagship completed a merger with LiveWest, a housing association operating primarily in south west England.
+The combined organisation was renamed Bromford Flagship LiveWest (BFL), serving approaching 300,000 customers across east, central and south west England.

+BFL became the group parent, with Bromford, Flagship and LiveWest continuing as landlords and employers.
+The merger unlocked an additional £1.5 billion in capacity between 2026 and 2040, adding to the £1.9 billion unlocked by the original Bromford-Flagship merger, giving a combined total of £3.4 billion in additional financial capacity.

+Chief Executive Robert Nettleton said: "By bringing Bromford Flagship and LiveWest together, we're unlocking an additional £1.5 billion in capacity between now and 2040.
+That means we can deliver over 50,000 new homes by 2040, including around 7,000 more than would have been possible as Bromford Flagship or LiveWest alone."